 Woodturning helped me so much, giving me something to focus on, push myself to stand for longer periods and gave me a purpose and sense of achievement on everything I turned.

 After three major operations and seven years of rehabilitation I was advised I was now fit enough to return to work so I concentrated on seeking new employment away from plumbing, I then had a small break from turning to do this.

-Once I had settled in to my new job I started to turn again although this lathe was very limiting and had a very small bed and no variable speed, but it did get me using the various tools and back woodturning!
-I am currently completing the AWGB tutors course which I hope to complete this year.
-After this time I hope to get out and teach a basic introduction to woodturning as much as possible.
+Once I had settled in to my new job I started to turn again although this lathe was very limiting and had a very small bed and no variable speed, but it did get me using the various tools and back woodturning, The Worshipful company of Turners has given me a great platform to move forward and they have given me great support over the past 2 years.